bshredder/gene-sequencer/README.md

 **Learning Objectives**

-This project has multiple parts that focus on different learning objectives.
-The first part provides: Practice developing abstract data types (ADTs) using object oriented design (OOD).
+This project has multiple parts that focus on different learning objectives. the first part provides: Practice developing abstract data types (ADTs) using object oriented design (OOD).
 You will be defining and implementing classes, using file streams, references, and writing unit tests.
 The second part builds on the first and provides experience using ADTs to model a system.
 It also provides practice implementing operator overloading and algorithm design.
 The entire program is also a review of flow control logic, selection, and looping.

 **Summary**

 A Gene Sequencer is a scientific instrument used to automate the DNA sequencing process.
 Our gene sequencer will be a bit different than the real thing but it provides a (hopefully) fascinating theme for practicing object oriented design and programming.
 One of the many perks of software engineering is that it affords you the opportunity to dive into fascinating topics with subject matter experts from a range of fields that need your expertise to help them model their problems and translate them into software.

 The first part of the project will focus on modeling the basic biology through OOD/OOP.
-You will code a simplified model of chromosomes.
-Chromosomes wil be designed as collections of genes.
+You will code a simplified model of chromosome pairs. chromosome pairs wil be designed as collections of genes.
 Each gene will contains alleles.
-Alleles will contain specific trait data, nucleotide sequences and will be tagged as either dominant or recessive.
+Alleles will contain specific trait data, nucleotide sequences, and will be tagged as either dominant or recessive.